Last Updated on 27 January 2026 by Cycloscope

 You’ll have views of the lake, the forested mountains on your left, and lush vegetation and bustling village life all around you.

-Nkhata Bay is the prime destination on the North shores of the lake, a small but very vibey town where you might end up spending a few days.
-The lake is crystal clear and there are great opportunities for snorkeling and even diving.
-We recommend staying either at Mayoka Village (more pricey but you can get SUP, kayaks, and snorkeling gear for free) or at Butterfly Space, which is very vibey, especially on the weekends – the two places are just next door so you can easily move from one to the other.
+We recommend staying either at Mayoka Village (more pricey, but you can get SUP, kayaks, and snorkeling gear for free) or at Butterfly Space, which is very vibey, especially on the weekends – the two places are just next door, so you can easily move from one to the other.

 3. From Nkhata Bay to Vwaza Marsh National Park – 110km

 From Nkhata Bay to Mzuzu is about 45km, starting with a relatively flat section before getting into the serious climbs, a total of 1000m gain.
 The road has good tar pavement and jaw-dropping views over the Kaningina Forest and the surrounding hilly farmland.
-The alternative road through Chikwina is steeper and rocky, we advise trying it only if you’re going in the opposite direction.

 4. From Vwaza Marsh to Nyika National Park – 88km

-We rode the first very tough section up to the gate of the park and camped there, this is what we advise anyone to do.
-In this initial section, going through green tobacco plantations, we had to push the bikes several times, and if wet the mud would also be a problem.
+In this initial section through green tobacco plantations, we had to push the bikes several times, and if they got wet, the mud would be a problem as well.
 You’ll not be allowed to wild camp in Nyika.

-After that, you’ll find yourself above the tree line where the vegetation and landscapes change completely.
-You’re now up the plateau and you’ll have to choose if to head to the camp, thus exploring the most beautiful areas of Nyika, or continue straight and try to make it to the north exit in one day.
+You’re now up the plateau, and you’ll have to choose whether to head to the camp, thus exploring the most beautiful areas of Nyika, or continue straight and try to make it to the north exit in one day.

 5. From Nyika to Karonga – 252km

-Get ready for another challenge, in this section, you’ll traverse the most remote regions of Malawi.
+Get ready for another challenge.
+In this section, you’ll traverse the most remote regions of Malawi.

-Getting down from Nyika Plateau is done through a steep and rocky series of hairpin bends, great scenery, and not too difficult on a bicycle, you’ll overuse your brakes and have hand cramps.
+Getting down from Nyika Plateau is done through a steep and rocky series of hairpin bends, great scenery, and not too difficult on a bicycle, but you’ll overuse your brakes and have hand cramps.

-In Ntalire you can find basic accommodation, here you’ll have the choice between the long way to Chisenga or the “shortcut” going straight to Karonga – we choose the shortcut but I assume we would’ve been faster doing the long way.
-This shortcut is singletrack with a million river beds, meaning steep ups and downs all the time… no people around… a very crazy ride only for the bravest.
+In Ntalire, you can find basic accommodation.
+Here, you’ll have the choice between the long way to Chisenga or the “shortcut” going straight to Karonga – we chose the shortcut, but I assume we would’ve been faster doing the long way.

-Otherwise, stick to the good dirt on the way to the Chitipa border, where you could cross into Zambia or Tanzania, or get on the tar road leading to Karonga and the lake shore.\
+Otherwise, stick to the good dirt on the way to the Chitipa border, where you could cross into Zambia or Tanzania or get on the tar road leading to Karonga and the lake shore.

 6. Karonga to Livingstonia – 108km